heralddsb/heralddsb/README.md

 - 👋 Hi, I’m Herald
-- 👀 Experieced Full Stack Engineer
+- 👀 Experieced Full Stack Engineer mainly using Java and AWS stacks.
-- Interested in Cloud, IOT, and Web 3.0
+- Interested in Automation, Robotics and IOT.
 - 📫 How to reach me heraldbalerite@yahoo.com